-Jethro Raphael Suarez is a Biomedical Engineering PhD student in the Department of Mechanical and Aerospace Engineering in UCF’s College of Engineering and Computer Science.
-As a Graduate Research Assistant in the College of Nursing, he manages all physical activity measurement devices in the EMBRACE Lab, overseeing their continuous operation and maintenance.
-Suarez’s research focuses on balance, physical activity, human kinetics, biomechanics and the development of rehabilitative assistive devices designed to enhance the well-being of older adults.
-Suarez actively collaborates with researchers from diverse fields outside of engineering, including kinesiology, medicine and nursing science, with the ongoing goal of leveraging technology to address real-world challenges.
+Jethro Raphael Suarez is a biomedical engineering researcher in the Healthy Aging Lab at the University of Central Florida’s College of Nursing.
+He holds a BS in Mechanical Engineering, an MS in Biomedical Engineering, and a Ph.D. in Biomedical Engineering.
+His research focuses on the static balance performance and physical activity levels of older adults.
+Additionally, he applies his engineering expertise to develop cost-effective rehabilitative assistive devices designed to enhance mobility and improve quality of life for older adults.
+Suarez actively collaborates with researchers from diverse fields outside of engineering, including kinesiology, medicine, and nursing science, with the ongoing goal of leveraging technology to address real-world challenges.

 Education